fabridigua/EyeDraw/README.md

 ## References
 [^1]: WILSON, Phillip Ian; FERNANDEZ, John.
 Facial feature detection using Haar classifiers. *Journal of Computing Sciences in Colleges*, 2006, 21.4: 127-133.
-[^bignote]: Here's one with multiple paragraphs and code.